-• The user can update these port parameters only if the port is the sole member of an Ethernet tunnel.
-This means that in the example below, the user needs to remove port 1/1/4 and port 1/1/5 before being allowed to modify 1/1/1 for the above parameters.
+The user can update these port command options only if the port is the sole member of an Ethernet tunnel.
+This means that in the example that follows, the user needs to remove port 1/1/4 and port 1/1/5 before being allowed to modify 1/1/1 for the preceding command options.